Publius Licinius Crassus Dives (consul 205 BC): Family background

 Publius Licinius Crassus was the son of Publius Licinius Varus, whose ancestry is unknown.
 It is possible that he was related to the consul Gaius Licinius Varus (consul in 236 BC) whose grandson was Publius Licinius Crassus (consul 171 BC) and whose great-grandson was Publius Licinius Crassus Mucianus, also consul and Pontifex Maximus.
 The connections between these Licinii and the earliest mentioned plebeian consul Licinius and the more famous Gaius Licinius Stolo are not clear.
-Licinius Crassus is later described as "Dives" (or rich, an additional cognomen) indicating that he was particularly wealthy among Romans of his day (the family tradition of wealth continued, with several of his descendants, notably the triumvir Marcus Licinius Crassus, being nicknamed "Dives" as well).
+Licinius Crassus is later described as "Dives" (or rich, an additional cognomen) indicating that he was particularly wealthy among Romans of his day (the family tradition of wealth continued, with several of his descendants, notably the triumvir Marcus Licinius Crassus, who was debatably nicknamed "Dives" as well).

 Nothing is known of Licinius Crassus's mother or his childhood or early youth, or for that matter, his year of birth.
 He was probably born during the First Punic War (ca. 250-245 BC), and educated and trained much like noble Romans of his day.